romanrakhlin/CryptoBears/README.md

 Finally, you are able to test your app with MetaMask wallet !!

-4) Run the Web APp
+4) Run the Web App
 ```
 npm install
 npm start